Is Sudan doomed to become 'uninhabitable'?

 The WFP also has helped Sudan construct "haffirs" (water reservoirs) to help retain water and boost crop yields in years of poor rainfall.

-Communities are also already being taught how to plant trees to help combat desertification -- which Cavalcante says has a "substantial impact" on Sudan's future.
+Communities are also being taught how to plant trees to help combat desertification -- which Cavalcante says has a "substantial impact" on Sudan's future.

 Health is also a large focus of the government's adaptation plan.
 It says climate change could accelerate the spread of malaria, yellow fever and cholera -- and while investment into education to ensure humans are more resilient to climatic shocks is important, there also needs to be research into the link between rising temperatures, water stress and the spread of those diseases.

-While Sudan is making efforts to fix the issue of climate change -- it's not one that the country can fix alone.
-Climate change is a global challenge affecting every continent -- and the need to reduce greenhouse gas emissions, according to scientist Lelieveld, is one of the most important aspects.
+While Sudan is making efforts to fix the issue of climate change, it's not one that the country can fix alone.
+Climate change is a global challenge affecting every continent, and the need to reduce greenhouse gas emissions, according to scientist Lelieveld, is one of the most important aspects.

 Funding needed to help Africa